klukvenka/Webpack-5-Course/2. Modules/readme.md

 ### ES6 --> import/export
 NodeJS doesn’t understand import/export keywords.
 So here webpack.config.js is needed.

-1. Run `npx webpack --config webpack.config.js --mode development` to compile the code into the format that is NodeJS can understand with ES6 format
+1. Run `npx webpack --config webpack.config.js --mode development` to compile the ES6 code into the format that is NodeJS can understand
 (the file compiled is "bundle.js")
 2. Run `node dist/bundle.js` to run the code